Markets & Research

 Exchanges’ gains contrast against steep declines in the broader financials sector, where traditional banks in particular have grappled with ultra-low rates and a slowing global economy.
-Over the past several years, many exchange operators across the globe have seen strong share price rises, including Nasdaq, the London Stock Exchange Group and Hong Kong Exchanges and Clearing.
+Over the past several years, both U.S.- and non-U.S.-listed exchange operators have seen strong share price rises, including Nasdaq, the London Stock Exchange Group and Hong Kong Exchanges and Clearing.

 We think exchanges are solid companies that offer a number of attractive characteristics for both growth- and income-oriented portfolios.
 These businesses typically have high barriers to entry, high margins, low capital spending needs and strong free cash flows.
 They have returned plenty of capital to shareholders, and shares of most companies provide some yield.
 And compared to banks, exchanges have required less operating capital and have provided greater returns on invested capital.